Mikeost/github-profile-explorer/README.md

 - `org`: Retrieve information about a GitHub organization.
 - `user`: Retrieve information about a GitHub user.

-Replace `name` with the corresponding GitHub organization name you want to explore.
+Replace `name` with the corresponding GitHub organization/user name you want to explore.

 ### For example